 Metropolitan State University's Federal School Code is 010374.
-FAFSAs are completed in the fall for the following fall enrollment and cover fall, spring, and summer terms.
-For example, the FAFSA for 2019-20 is available beginning in October of 2018 for enrollment in fall 19, spring 20 and/or summer 20.
+Aid applications are completed in the fall for the following fall enrollment and cover fall, spring, and summer terms.
+For example, the FAFSA for 2022-2023 is available beginning in October 2021 for enrollment in Fall 2022, Spring 2023, and Summer 2023.